keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 ## Examples

 ### Retry Configuration
-Assume that you have an API which has API throttling implements so that, in case of exceeded number of requests, it returns an empty response with the status code `202` and timestamp of the time when a new requests should be made in an `X-RetryAfter` HTTP header.
+Assume that you have an API which implements throttling in the following way: when
+the number of requests is exceeded, it returns an empty response with the status code `202` and a timestamp when a new requests can be made in the `X-RetryAfter` HTTP header.
 Then create the following API configuration to make Generic Extractor handle the
 situation: